AngelJava78/spring-cloud-config-server/README.md

 - **git-config** (https://github.com/AngelJava78/git-config).
 A webhook is needed to push changes from GitHub to the config-server.
 In a local environment, ngrok helps to test your apps. `ngrok http http://localhost:8888`

-Note: The projects in this repository are built using Spring Cloud Config and require advanced knowledge of .NET 7, C#, JSON, microservices architecture, web APIs, and SQL databases such as SQL Server.
+Note: The projects in this repository are built using Spring Cloud Config, Java, Maven